CellCS/AI-Agents-RnD/selfhosted-AI-interface/openwebui/vps/readme.md

 **2. Setup SSL with Nginx**

 In the nginx directory, ensure your SSL certificates are correctly placed and your [nginx.conf](./nginx/nginx.conf) file is correctly configured.
 Replace "your-domainname.com" with your domain name.
+Note: if you meet WebSocket error and show "No network" in chat dialog, here is [github issue](https://github.com/open-webui/open-webui/issues/8074).
+Following configure file includes this fix.

 ```conf
 events {